List of Haven characters

-Haven is a supernatural drama television series loosely based on the Stephen King novel The Colorado Kid.
+Haven is a supernatural drama television series loosely based on the Stephen King novel, The Colorado Kid.
 The show, filmed on the South Shore of Nova Scotia, Canada, is an American/Canadian co-production.
-Haven is also the name of the town where the protagonist goes and where she discovers numerous townsfolk afflicted with supernatural problems.
-Haven residents refer to these problems collectively as The Troubles.
+Haven is also the name of the town where the protagonist goes, discovering numerous townsfolk afflicted with supernatural problems.
+Haven residents refer to these problems collectively as 'The Troubles'.
 Each episode deals with an incident arising from the town's Troubles.
 The following list includes all the principal fictional characters who have appeared in the television series.

 Main characters

 Audrey Parker

 Played by Emily Rose.
 Audrey is an FBI agent without any personal ties or any known friendships.
 She is an orphan and never knew her parents.
 She is sent to Haven, Maine chasing an escaped prisoner and encounters Haven's supernatural Troubles in the process.
 After successfully resolving a situation involving a Troubled person she is invited to stay by Chief Wuornos, both for her ability to "see what's right in front of [her]" and her sympathetic method of dealing with those afflicted by The Troubles.
 Audrey also seems immune to The Troubles, making her better adapted to helping those afflicted.
 Initially, she is "on loan" to Haven's Police Department, but eventually quits the FBI in order to take a permanent job with Haven PD and continue helping the town in dealing with The Troubles.

 Audrey is further linked to the town when she is given an old newspaper clipping with the heading "Who Killed The Colorado Kid?", bearing a picture of a woman named Lucy Ripley who strongly resembles her.
 Audrey spends much of her time investigating Lucy's past and the possibility that she is her mother, but she uncovers evidence that Lucy may, in fact, be Audrey herself.
 In the Season 1 finale, she concludes that she and Lucy are the same person, moments before a woman identifying herself as "Special Agent Audrey Parker" confronts her and Nathan.
 As Audrey gets to know Audrey #2, she discovers that they share memories or, perhaps more accurately, her memories are those of Audrey #2.

 Audrey seems to have had more than one past life, for, beside the evidence that she is in fact Lucy Ripley, in Fear and Loathing there is another woman apparently from the past who looks like Audrey and Lucy.
-When Dave Teagues sees the Troubled Jackie Clarke, who appears to the people who look at her as their worst fear, he sees a woman with bushy red hair, 1950s clothing and Audrey's face (later revealed to be named Sarah Vernon).
+When Dave Teagues sees the Troubled Jackie Clarke, who appears to the people who look at her as their worst fear, he sees a woman with curly red hair, 1950s clothing and Audrey's face (later revealed to be named Sarah Vernon).
 Dave's fear arises from an earlier outbreak of The Troubles, so the person who is now Audrey appears to return to Haven whenever there is an outbreak of The Troubles.
 On another occasion, Audrey discovers she can instinctively play the piano, even though Audrey Parker never learned.